THE PRADO MUSEUM

 As for Spanish, Flemish and Dutch art you can’t miss: The Triumph of Death by Brueghel; Artemis by Rembrandt; the three paintings of mythological subject by Rubens (Perseus and Andromeda; The judgement of Paris; The three Graces); Las Meninas by Velazquez; The Maja Vestida (The Clothed Maja) and The Maja Desnuda (The Nude Maja) which are the most famous paintings by Goya.

-How to reach the Prado Museum
+How to reach the Prado Museum AND TICKETS

 You can reach the Prado Museum using Madrid’s public transport systems: